Frequently Asked Questions

-Costs of consultants such feasibility or detailed engineering designing etc. shall not be financed by NDRMF.
+Costs of consultants for activities such as feasibility or detailed engineering designing etc. shall not be financed by NDRMF.
 FIP should submit its technical proposal completed in all respects.
-However, if a technical resource is required for the implementation of a project’s core activities/component whose technical expertise shall not be available with the organization, the cost of such experts/expertise, can be costed in the hard core activities which shall be financed by the Company.
+However, if a technical resource is required for the implementation of a project’s core activities/component whose technical expertise is not available with the organization, the cost of such experts/expertise, can be included in the hard core activities which shall be financed by the Company.

-- During execution what will be the role of NDRMF, does the IPCsf the contractors will be checked or counter signed by NDRMF?
+- During execution what will be the role of NDRMF, will the IPCs of the contractors be checked or counter signed by NDRMF?

-The contractors IPCs will not come to NDRMF, IPCs will be cleared by the FIP itself.
-FIP will submit its financial statements periodically for the release of next instalment by NDRMF however, NDRMF has discretional rights to check the record of IPCs on sample basis.
+The contractors IPCs will not come to NDRMF, IPCs will be cleared by the FIPs themselves.
+FIP will submit its financial statements periodically for the release of next instalment by NDRMF.
+However, NDRMF has discretional rights to check the record of IPCs on sample basis.